 Currently, Virgin Galactic, SpaceX and even Amazon’s Blue Origin, want to make it a reality one day, and give us a (very expensive) seat aboard a spaceship to take us into orbit.
 Passengers on Amazon’s New Shepard space shuttle will be taken 100km above sea level, before parachuting back to earth.

-Google have famously tested self-driving cars in America, and many car manufactures are on-board to develop technology and roll out cars as soon as possible you can do some additional reading here.
+Google have famously tested self-driving cars in America, and many car manufactures are on-board to develop technology.
 These cars will no doubt be the Ultra in tech, think puddle lights, 3D projectors, R2D2.
 I joke but Tesla already has a complex Autopilot mode that can take over some driving controls (very impressive and very scary).
 The ultimate experience involves simply inputting a destination and arriving there without any further involvement.
 This technology combined with AI, makes things a little more interesting, in 10 years’ time, these cars will be our best friends.

 Solar Panel Technology